Tarras cafe to close over Covid stance

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A post on the Facebook of Tarras Country Cafe, owned by Emily and Peter Todd, said the business would be closed from Friday this week.
+A post on the Facebook of Tarras Country Cafe, owned by Emily and Peter Todd, said the Central Otago business would be closed from Friday this week.

 The post said: "It’s taken me quite a few days to write this down, mainly because it makes me cry.